-Aphonia is usually due to problems with the voice box (called the larynx).
-However, there can be other causes, including:
+Loss of voice is often due to problems with the voice box (larynx).
+However, there are many causes, including:

-Conditions that affect the vocal cords or airway.
-This may involve injury, swelling, or disease, such as:
+Conditions that affect the vocal cords or airway, such as:

-- Exposure to airborne irritants, such as smoke or air pollution
+- Irritants, such as smoke or air pollution

 - Acid reflux from gastroesophageal reflux disease (GERD)

-- Nodules or polyps on the vocal chords
+- Thickening, nodules, or polyps of the vocal chords

 - Muscle tension dysphonia